accesable/Basic-C-C-/README.md

 # Basic C exercise

-  Exercise soures from TDTU :>
+  Exercise sourecs from TDTU :>
+# All sourec will be added to this repository
+  ...?